-There are plenty of advice and myths around when, where and how to charge a mobile phone.
-At the moment few things can be as stressful as running out of battery while checking messages or talking to someone.
+There is plenty of advice and myths around when, where and how to charge a mobile phone.
+At the moment a few things can be as stressful as running out of battery while checking messages or talking to someone.

-I have put together this article to give you seven handy tips on how to charge your mobile phone to extend the mobile phones battery.
+I have put together this article to give you seven handy tips on how to charge your mobile phone to extend the mobile phone battery.

 - Always have your charger with you, so you can charge your mobile gradually in short periods rather than one long charge.

-- Temperature has a major impact on the lithium-ion battery life.
+- The temperature has a major impact on lithium-ion battery life.
 Avoid keeping your mobile at 37 degrees and in your pocket.
 The battery stays better at 25 degrees or at room temperature.
 Even worse, of course, is to leave the phone in the sun or in a hot car.

 - Charge the battery under moderate temperatures.
 Remove the mobile shell before charging, keeping the battery at the correct temperature will extend the battery life.